 \item Far from $\pitarget$ in Total Variation on sub-exponential time scales: for any $d \ge d_0$ where $d_0$ is a universal constant and any $T \le e^{c_{\ref{lem:OU_hitting_time_general}} d/2}$ where $c_{\ref{lem:OU_hitting_time_general}}$ is a universal constant given in Lemma \ref{lem:OU_hitting_time_general}, \end{enumerate} Furthermore, $\hat s$ is Lipschitz with constant independent of $d$. \end{theorem} Since $\hat s$ is Lipschitz, by Theorem 5.2.1 of \citet{oksendal2013stochastic}, the SDE (\ref{eq:langevin_corrupteds1}) has a unique strong solution.
 We provide proof ideas next, and the full proof in Subsection \ref{subsec:thm_cone_pf}.

-Theorem \ref{thm:cone-tv} establishes that in high dimensions, the law of (\ref{eq:langevin_corrupteds1}) and $\pitarget$ are very far away in $\TV$ in \textit{any} polynomial time scales, despite extremely small $L^p$ accuracy in high dimensions.
-Note \textit{the failure mechanism here is fundamentally due to a lack of robustness of Langevin dynamics to score estimation error}.
-The example is not degenerate -- $\hat s$ is a adversarial or `worst-case' construction.
+Theorem \ref{thm:cone-tv} establishes that in high dimensions, the law of (\ref{eq:langevin_corrupteds1}) and $\pitarget$ are very far away in $\TV$ in \textit{any} polynomial time scales, despite $\hat s$ enjoying extremely small $L^p$ accuracy in high dimensions.
+However, this $\hat s$ is a adversarial or `worst-case' construction.
 The failure mechanism for this Theorem arises due to initializing at $N(0, I_d)$, which has low density with respect to $\pitarget$.
 In such regions, small $L^2$ error under $\pitarget$ provides little control over $\hat s$.
 See the proof ideas for more details.
-We also note the choice $7$ in $\|\mu\|=7\sqrt{d}$ is arbitrary, and the desired effect occurs for other $\mu$; see the simulations supporting Theorem \ref{thm:cone-tv} establishes a lower bound on KL (Kullback-Leibler) divergence.
-Also, while Theorem \ref{thm:cone-tv} applies for dimensions $d \ge d_0(p)$ larger than a suitable universal constant, in our simulations in Section \ref{sec:simulation}, we see effects (for Theorem \ref{thm:dbi-tv}, which uses similar results on high-dimensional concentration of measure) taking hold for $d=25, 50$.\footnote{One can readily find a bound on $d_0$, $d_0(p)$ by tracking the proof; we did not pursue this for notational simplicity.}
+We also note the choice $7$ in $\|\mu\|=7\sqrt{d}$ is arbitrary, and the desired effect occurs for other $\mu$; see the simulations supporting Theorem \ref{thm:cone-tv} in Section \ref{sec:simulation}.

+While Theorem \ref{thm:cone-tv} applies for dimensions $d \ge d_0(p)$ larger than a suitable universal constant, in our simulations in Section \ref{sec:simulation}, we see effects (for Theorem \ref{thm:dbi-tv}, which uses similar results on high-dimensional concentration of measure) taking hold for $d=50, 200$.\footnote{One can readily find a bound on $d_0$, $d_0(p)$ by tracking the proof; we did not pursue this for notational simplicity.}